Take One Gram of Neural Features, Get Enhanced Group Robustness: GramClust : A Clustering Approach for Robust Optimization

+In this section, we describe the first stage of $\textsc{GramClust}$, which aims at environment discovery.
+The method is illustrated in \cref{fig:schema_method}.

-\paragraph{Environment discovery.} Previous work \cite{liu2021} observed that ERM tends to fit models on data presenting easy-to-learn spurious correlations at the beginning of the learning process.
-We hence train for a few iterations an exogeneous “identification model” --a convolutional neural network $\mathrm{\Phi}$ composed of $L$ layers with parameters $\bomega$, pre-trained on ImageNet \cite{deng2009imagenet}-- by empirical loss minimization:
+\textbf{Identification model.} Our approach starts by initializing a convolutional neural network $\mathrm{\Phi}$ for the classification task at hand; it is composed of $L$ layers with parameters $\bomega$ and is pre-trained on ImageNet \citep{deng2009imagenet}. \citet{liu2021} observed that ERM tends to fit models on data presenting easy-to-learn spurious correlations at the beginning of the learning process.
+It is only after a significant number of epochs that the model starts to learn more difficult patterns.
+Hence, we only train $\mathrm{\Phi}$ during a few iterations, minimizing w.r.t. $\bomega$ the following empirical loss function: